 The individual who fails to renew her CDE® credential prior to its expiration date may not use the CDE® designation as a credential following her name, or otherwise as a certification mark, nor may she represent herself in any way as a Certified Diabetes Educator®.

-For eligibility requirements, deadlines, and other pertinent details specific to those who wish to renew in 2012, click here.
+For eligibility requirements, deadlines, and other pertinent details specific to those who wish to renew, click here.